TealDealMeal/MicroSplatVRC/README.md

 ### Setup:

-- Install the script, it works automatically when building a world.
+- Install the latest release, the script will automatically run when building a world.

 ---